 Some infections—especially an ear infection, strep throat, bronchitis, and sinusitis—may necessitate the administration of medication for a week after your child is well enough to return to school.

 Single-sided deafness (SSD) is a hearing impairment that affects at least one in every 1,000 babies born.
 These infants have severe-to-profound hearing loss in one ear with normal or near-normal hearing in the other ear.
 The condition can also develop in older children and adults.
-If your child shows symptoms of SSD, sometimes called unilateral hearing loss, talk with their doctor right away.
-Hearing impairment can make it difficult for children to learn languages and speech.
-Learn how prompt treatment can help avoid problems.
+If your child shows symptoms of SSD, sometimes called unilateral hearing loss, here's why you should talk with their doctor right away.